sandstone-mc/sandstone-documentation/docs/features/commands.md

 ---
-id: basics
+id: commands
-title: The Basics
+title: Writing Commands
-sidebar_label: The Basics
+sidebar_label: Writing commands
 ---
-## Writing a command
+## Basics

 In Sandstone, all commands can directly be imported from `sandstone`: